shopsys/shopsys/docs/extensibility/framework-extensibility.md

 ## Making the static analysis understand the extended code
 ### Problem 1
-When extending framework classes, it may happen that tools for static analysis (e.g. PHPStan, PHPStorm) will not understand your code properly.
+When extending framework classes, it may happen that tools for static analysis (e.g., PHPStan, PHPStorm) will not understand your code properly.
 Imagine this situation:

 - You have a controller that is dependent on a framework service: